Apple tops Saudi Aramco as most valuable publicly listed company

 REUTERS: Apple Inc's stock hit a record high on Friday after reporting blockbuster quarterly results, helping the iPhone maker briefly overtake Saudi Aramco to become the world's most valuable publicly listed company.

-Apple's stock surged to as high as US$412.22 a share, putting its market capitalization at US$1.762 trillion, according to the share count provided by Apple in a regulatory filing on Friday.
+Apple's stock surged to as high as US$412.22 a share, putting its market capitalisation at US$1.762 trillion, according to the share count provided by Apple in a regulatory filing on Friday.

-Saudi Aramco , which has been the most valuable publicly listed company since going public last year, had a market capitalization of US$1.760 trillion as of its last close, according to Refinitiv data.
+Saudi Aramco , which has been the most valuable publicly listed company since going public last year, had a market capitalisation of US$1.760 trillion as of its last close, according to Refinitiv data.